tarun470/BankApp_With_Twilio/README.md

-                               Java + JDBC + Twilio SMS Integration This project is a simple Java application that shows how to:
+                               <h3>Java + JDBC + Twilio SMS Integration</h3>
+<p>This project is a simple Java application that shows how to:
   Connect to an Oracle database using JDBC
   Retrieve user data or transaction details
   Send SMS notifications using the Twilio API
-Perfect for learning how to integrate backend systems with real-time communication.
+Perfect for learning how to integrate backend systems with real-time communication.</p>

                                      Technologies Used